Kingsleyjohn91/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ALX school empower me to be a software engineering
+Alx school is the best software engineering school